Nick Gillard

-Biography
+Early life

 Gillard was born in Brighton, England.
 At the age of twelve, he ran away from military school to join the circus where he performed as bareback horse rider.
 Over the next few years Gillard worked with several circus's including Circus Althoff in Germany and Los Muchachos Circus in Spain.
 Gillard was invited to do stunts on The Thief of Baghdad.
 He enjoyed it, and later left the circus to perform stunt work in films, including the original Star Wars.
-Gillard was Mark Hamill's first choice as his stunt double for Return of the Jedi.
+Gillard was Mark Hamill's first choice as his stunt double for Return of the Jedi, though he only doubled for Hamill in the subsequent Britannia Hospital.

+Career

 As a stuntman, Gillard held the world record for longest fire stunt, with a fire burn without air for over two minutes on Alien 3.
 He also performed a 200-foot power boat jump over two bridges in the film Amsterdamned, and was set on fire over 100 times.

 Among Gillard's movie credits are Sleepy Hollow, Robin Hood: Prince of Thieves, Raiders of the Lost Ark and Indiana Jones and the Last Crusade.
 Gillard was the fight choreographer of the Star Wars prequels.
 He had a cameo appearance in Star Wars: Episode III – Revenge of the Sith as Cin Drallig ("Nic Gillard" spelled backwards).
 His likeness was used for the character with a larger role in the accompanying video game, for which Gillard choreographed the combat animations.